VX Sagittarii: Stellar characteristics

 The atmosphere of VX Sgr shows molecular water layers and SiO masers in the atmosphere, typical of an OH/IR star.
 The SiO masers have been used to derive a distance of 1.57±0.27 kiloparsecs.
 The spectrum also indicates strong VO and CN.
-In many respects, the atmosphere is similar to low mass AGB stars such as Mira variables, but with a supergiant's luminosity and size.
+In many respects, the atmosphere is similar to low-mass AGB stars such as Mira variables, but with a supergiant's luminosity and size.

+VX Sagittarii's pulsations alternate between a longer, active phase and a shorter, quiescent phase.
+Interferometric observations from 2018 to 2025, carried with the GRAVITY instrument aboard the Very Large Telescope, showed that during an active phase, the star was pulsating in the fundamental mode with a mean radius of 1556±110 solar radius and an amplitude of about 197 solar radius, while in the quiescent phase, it was pulsating in the first overtone with a mean radius of 1456±108 solar radius and an amplitude of only 60 solar radius.
+In September 2019, the star increased to its maximum radius, at 1798±127 solar radius.

+During 2020 and 2021, the star experienced a great dimming event, at the end of the active pulsation phase.
+This event happened due to extreme mass loss from the star and was characterized by the expansion of carbon monoxide and water atmospheric layers up to 3200 solar radius in August 2021, appearance of Balmer emission in the spectrum from mid-2020 to mid-2021, and Brγ hydrogen lines in the spectrum in March 2020.
+This is also the first detection of Brγ lines in a single-system red supergiant.

-Another paper from May 2018 suggests that VX Sagitarii may be a hypergiant.
+One paper from May 2018 suggests that VX Sagitarii may be a hypergiant.
 This would make it one of the very rare red hypergiant stars.
-However, a 2021 paper concludes that VX Sagittarii is a massive AGB star, rather than a red supergiant or hypergiant.
+A 2021 paper, however, concluded that VX Sagittarii is an extreme AGB star, rather than a red supergiant or hypergiant, which would make it the most luminous known of its kind, exceeding the theoretical limit for the bolometric magnitude at −8.0.
 Because it displays rubidium in its spectrum and has a high mass loss and luminosity, it may be a type of AGB star known as a super-AGB star, a type of star with masses in between low-mass stars and high-mass stars.
+A 2026 publication found that it is very unlikely that VX Sagittarii is a super-AGB star, but instead a supergiant, as deduced from its high luminosity, large radius, and pulsational properties, which are only consistent with those of red supergiants.